Tayergo/picofetch-linux/README.md

 # ᵖᶦᶜᵒfetch
-a under 2KB program that just fetches some system info :P (4kb if you account for the install and readme, and ASCII art)
+a under 2KB bash program that just fetches some system info :P (4kb if you account for the install and readme, and ASCII art)

 You can modify, edit, change the code however you want.